maryamkhan14/cv-circle/DOCUMENTATION.md

 # CV Circle: Documentation
+**NOTE: This documentation is outdated.
+Up-to-date information will be posted soon.**
 ## Backend

 Here are some notes on the architecture of CV circle's backend.
 It's a work in progress!
 Diagrams are generated with mermaid.js.
 Swagger documentation to be added soon as well!